Introduction: Weaponization of fear.

 Immigration and Border Control

-In recent years, Australian politics has seen a pronounced use of fear in the realm of immigration and border control.
+In recent years, Australian politics has seen a pronounced use of the weaponization of fear. in the realm of immigration and border control.
 Politicians often frame immigrants and asylum seekers as potential threats to societal safety and economic stability, arguing that stringent border control measures and detention centres are necessary to protect the nation.
 This tactic is designed to rally public support for policies that restrict immigration, using fear to override any concerns about human rights or the moral implications of such policies.

 Terrorism and National Security